ebi-uniprot/uniprot-manual/README.md

 # uniprot-manual

-UniProt help pages uses GitHub wiki ([here](https://github.com/ebi-uniprot/uniprot-manual/wiki)) Once a page has been added/updated, they should be available through the [help section](https://beta.uniprot.org/help) of the website within a few minutes.
+UniProt help content is generated from the markdown files contained within this GitHub repository.
+Once a page has been added/updated they should be available in the [help section](https://beta.uniprot.org/help) of the website within a few minutes.

 ## Adding a new page